jmanc3/4coder-beta-basic-vim-modal-mode/README.md

 # 4coder-beta-basic-vim-modal-mode

-This is the most basic implementation of modal editing in 4coder-beta
+This is the most basic implementation of modal editing in 4coder-beta for version 4.1.0

 ## Installation